Bible Promises for When You’re Worried or Fearful

 With God by our side, we can trust Him with the future and “be strong and courageous” no matter what (Joshua 1:6, ESV).

 3. When worried about your health

-And these laws had to do with everything about their lives.
+God, Himself, gave specific laws to the children of Israel that had to do with everything about their lives.
 They even included practices which promoted a very healthy lifestyle.

 The Psalmist also wrote that God will deliver the righteous “from the perilous pestilence (disease).”
 That no “plague (diseases) [shall] come near your dwelling.”
-And He will satisfy you “with long life” (Psalm 91:3,10, 16, NKJV).
+And He will satisfy you “with long life” (Psalm 91:3,10; Psalm 91:16, NKJV).